-Surrogate modeling is relevant for many public health problems.
-We also analyzed the results from an economic evaluation described in van Hoek et al (2012) to estimate the quality adjusted life year gain of varicella-zoster vaccination.
+Surrogate modelling is relevant for many public health problems.
+We also analysed the results from an economic evaluation described in van Hoek et al (2012) to estimate the quality adjusted life year gain of varicella-zoster vaccination.

 Willem, L., Stijven, S., Vladislavleva, E., Broeckhove, J., Beutels, P., Hens, N.: Active learning to understand infectious disease models and improve policy making.
 PLoS Comput Biol 10(4), 1003563 (2014) doi:10.1371/journal.pcbi.1003563